rnpatel821/Welcome-to-abroad/README.md

 # Welcome-to-abroad
-I am in new place with new people; they are kind and helpful.
+I am in new place with new people; Project is very interesting and challenging.